 It is challenging navigating the world of special education as a parent, especially now during virtual and hybrid learning.
 The process can seem overwhelming, especially with all the acronyms, meetings, paperwork, testing, etc. Waypoint Wellness Center is excited to now offer IEP consultation and coaching services!

-After the initial session, you can choose to schedule ongoing consultation sessions or schedule follow up coaching sessions with Molly as needed.
+After the initial session, you can choose to schedule ongoing consultation sessions or schedule follow up coaching sessions as needed.
 Ongoing support and coaching is available to help empower you through preparation and education, every step of the way.

 If you are concerned about your child’s learning, have questions about public/special education, would like to discuss your child’s IEP or Section 504 Plan, or would like to discuss your child’s unique circumstances, virtual and in person IEP coaching appointments are now available!